3 July 2009

 Additional European science outside the ISS in open space

-The Expose-R facility, which was installed outside the Zvezda Service Module during the Russian-based spacewalk on 10 March 2009, is functioning well.
+The Expose-R facility, which was installed outside the Zvezda Service Module during the Russian-based spacewalk on 10 March, is functioning well.
+On 24 June Flight Engineer Romanenko copied accumulated EXPOSE-R science data to a memory card on a Russian laptop.
 Expose-R is a suite of nine new astrobiology experiments (eight from ESA, one from IBMP, Moscow), some of which could help understand how life originated on Earth.
-This suite of experiments was transported to the International Space Station on Progress flight 31P, which docked with the ISS on 30 November 2008.
-The experiments are accommodated in three special sample trays, which are loaded with a variety of biological samples including plant seeds and spores of bacteria, fungi and ferns, which are exposed to the harsh space environment (Solar UV, cosmic radiation, vacuum), for about one and a half years.
+This suite of experiments was transported to the International Space Station on Progress flight 31P, which docked with the ISS on 30 November.
+The experiments are accommodated in three special sample trays, which are loaded with a variety of biological samples including plant seeds and spores of bacteria, fungi and ferns, which will be exposed to the harsh space environment (Solar UV, cosmic radiation, vacuum), during the upcoming spacewalk, for about one and a half years.

 The individual Expose-R experiments are as follows:

 - AMINO: Photochemical processing of amino acids and other organic compounds in Earth orbit